Marcrus813/HH-Raffle-revision/Note.md

     - [ ] Problems
         - [x] Overflow problems
             - Initially I used `0.01 * 10 ** 18` to represent 0.01 ETH, but it will cause overflow problem, thus used `10_000_000_000_000_000n`
+        - [x] Failing to get `subId` with ignition, solved using reading event instead of direct function call, details below
     - Resolve dependencies: `VRFConsumerBaseV2Plus, AutomationCompatibleInterface`
-        >Deploying a contract with inheritance using hardhat ignition, to my understanding, the inherited constructor will also need parameter, like in Raffle.sol, the >vrfCoordinator variable which will be past in as a parameter, so in my ignition script I can just code it like usual, regardless of inheritance, am I correct? >If I am, I am also thinking will there be a scenario where a separate param is needed, like the inherited contract is of my own
+        > Deploying a contract with inheritance using hardhat ignition, to my understanding, the inherited constructor will also need parameter, like in Raffle.sol, the >vrfCoordinator variable which will be past in as a parameter, so in my ignition script I can just code it like usual, regardless of inheritance, am I correct? >If I am, I am also thinking will there be a scenario where a separate param is needed, like the inherited contract is of my own
     - `vrfParams` for mock contract: [Ref](https://docs.chain.link/vrf/v2-5/subscription/test-locally)
         - Preparing
             1. Call `createSubscription` -> `subscriptionId`